QUESTIONS AND ANSWERS

 Q: Is there an age limit?

-A: A number of people have emailed us asking what the age limit is.
+A number of people have emailed us asking what the age limit is.
 There is no age limit.

-However—one important point that we do need to make (and of course, this doesn’t apply just to age)—is that a sailboat does need a certain amount of physical mobility.
+However, one important point that we do need to make (and of course, this doesn’t apply just to age) is that a sailboat does need a certain amount of physical mobility.
 You need to be comfortable climbing over one boat to another to get to dock at times; in and out of inflatable dinghies; across a narrow gangplank from boat to shore, and so forth.

 Q: I am single.
 Can I come on a course on my own?